 What is the Better Cotton Platform?

 The Better Cotton Platform (BCP) was previously known as the Better Cotton Tracer.
-It is BCI’s online system for tracking purchasesand sales of Better Cotton and associated Better Cotton Claim Units (BCCUs).
-The Better Cotton Platform (BCP) is a trademarkedonline system used only by BCI and registered supply chain organisations that are buying, selling, or sourcing Better Cotton products.
+It is BCI’s online system for tracking purchases and sales of Better Cotton and associated Better Cotton Claim Units (BCCUs).
+The BCP is a trademarked online system used only by BCI and registered supply chain organisations that are buying, selling, or sourcing Better Cotton.
 It enables suppliers and manufacturers to report to their customers how much Better Cotton lint was sourced through the sale of a physical product.